ResonanceCybersecurity/CTF/README.md

-# Resonance Smart Contracts CTFs
+# Resonance Smart Contract CTFs

 This repository contains vulnerable smart contracts to be assessed by security enthusiasts.
 Instructions for each CTF are available within their respective folders.